 Durian – Durio zibethinus

 The Durian is a tropical fruit that looks a lot like the jack fruit.
 But they both belong to different families Durian – Malvaceae and Jackfruit – Moraceae.
-Durian is a very smelly fruit that is found in the tropical rain forests and these fruits are a favourite for Orangutan Monkeys.
+Durian is a very smelly fruit that is found in the tropical rain forests and these fruits are a favorite for Orangutan Monkeys.
 In a Bornean forest, the Orangutans eat the fleshy fruits of a Durian and the tree is littered with rinds and seeds of the tree.
 The seeds that fall around the tree are the most unfortunate ones as they are shadowed by the parent tree and they will not get a chance to grow into successful trees.
 The ones that are accidentally swallowed by the Orangutans are the lucky ones and they get the chance to travel distances and if they are lucky enough, they will get to an open space and germinate there to grow into a tree!

 Wild avocado – Persea americana